cfsnublado/vocab-backup/vocab_md/sources/en/until-the-end-of-time.md

 ---
 source_name: Until the End of Time
-source_description: Mind, Matter, and Our Search for Meaning in an Evolving Universe.
-Brian Greene
+source_description: Mind, Matter, and Our Search for Meaning in an Evolving Universe. <br> Brian Greene
 source_type: book

 ---